-Additional transition activities may include field trips to a kindergarten classroom, kindergarten teachers visiting Head Start classrooms, kindergarten informational meetings for parents, on-site kindergarten screenings, and Head Start teachers assisting with the kindergarten screenings.
+Additional transition activities may include field trips to a kindergarten classroom, kindergarten teachers visiting Head Start classrooms, kindergarten informational meetings for parents and Head Start teachers assisting with the kindergarten screenings.

 They also coordinate with school districts in order to support families of children with special needs.
 Staff joins parents at special education planning session(s) to support transitioning plans for children with special needs.